2026 Tenerife International Training Course on Volcano Monitoring

 The prerequisites for attending this course are basic skills in Earth Sciences, as well as a basic knowledge of Mathematics, Physics and Chemistry.

-• Kenji Nogami, Tokyo Institute of Technology, Japan
+- Kenji Nogami, Institute of Science Tokyo, Japan

 ENROLLMENT AND REGISTRATION